 Demonstrated ability to rebuild legacy applications into cloud-native, modular systems rather than relying on basic migration work.

-Comfortable operating across Azure, AWS, and GCP with certifications, reference patterns, and proven delivery experience in each.
+Comfortable operating across Azure and other hyperscalers with certifications, reference patterns, and proven delivery experience in each.

 Strength in microservices, serverless, and container platforms supported by clean domain design and consistent application patterns.